su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 - Unsteady Optimization
 - Code parallelism (optional)

 This tutorial uses the windowing techniques explained in [here](../Unsteady_NACA0012.md), to compute meaningful optimization objectives.
-Hence it is recommended to read this tutorial first.
+ Hence it is recommended to read that tutorial first.

 ## Resources ##